 The world's largest school of education”

+This program, designed as a Postgraduate Certificate, responds to the demand for continued specialization among educational agents, and is directed mainly at teachers of kindergarten, primary, secondary and post-compulsory education.
 With this program, teachers will acquire skills with which to manage classroom conflict and diversity in the educational context, and adjust attention to diversity and educational projects in their schools, while it will also enable them to create mediation plans for these centers.

 - The latest technology in online teaching software

 - Intensely visual teaching system, supported by graphic and schematic contents, easy to assimilate and understand

 - Teaching supported by telepractice

 - Autonomous learning: full compatibility with other occupations